Drops teaches vanishing native Hawaiian language on iOS and Android

 “Given my first language is Hungarian, I have a particular affinity for niche languages.
 We recently launched Icelandic and the response has been incredible.
 The work that has already been done in preserving the Hawaiian language is amazing, and we are eager to do our part and help support its resurgence with Hawaiian on Drops,” said Farkas.

-Drops is available for free on iOS and Android, with a premium version available for $3 to $12.50 a month depending on the membership level.
+Drops is available for free on iOS and Android.
+A premium version available for $9.99 monthly, $69.99 yearly, or $199 for lifetime access.

 Drops has 13 employees and is a globally distributed team with employees across the U.S., Asia, and Europe.